On his 73rd birthday, much like any other day, Sylvester Stallone hit the gym.

 His only problem?
-The massive Arnold Schwarzenegger, looming large in the background as he set out on his own Hollywood journey…
+The massive Arnold Schwarzenegger, looming large in the background as he set out on his own Hollywood journey.

 He knew that if he was going to be able to stand out and carry forward the momentum of his early movies, he’d need to work his a** off in the weights room.

 He never sits back and waits for things to happen.
-He’s the one out there making them happen!”
+He’s the one out there making them happen.”

 During this time, they used a classic bodybuilding two-a-day split routine, which consisted of:

-“Training was never a problem.
 Sly was very competitive and easy for me to motivate.

 I was still competing, and was stronger than him on most lifts, but not by very much!
-So if I tried to lift a heavy weight ten times, he would then step up and try to get at least seven reps with the same weight.
+So if I tried to lift a heavy weight ten times, he would then step up and try to get at least seven or eight reps with the same weight.
 Then I’d go for fifteen reps, and he’d force himself to reach at least ten.